With doctor visits getting shorter and shorter, what are the key questions seniors should ask their doctors?

 By Deborah Jeanne Sergeant

-With electronic medical records, tighter margins for medical practices and a shortage of providers, most doctors cannot offer their patients much time to talk during visits.
+Senior wellness and health is extremely important especially now that we’re in the middle of a global health crisis.
+However, with electronic medical records, tighter margins for medical practices and a shortage of providers, most doctors cannot offer their patients much time to talk during visits.
 To get the most out of your visit, plan ahead the questions you should ask.
 Local experts offered a few ideas.

 • “It is very important to make decisions with your doctor.
 You will benefit most from a treatment if you are involved in making the decision.
 Ask about different treatment options.
 Are there any risks associated with the treatment?
 How soon should the treatment start?
 How long will it last?
 What should I do if I feel worse?
 How much does the treatment cost?
 Will it be covered by my insurance?
 Will this treatment be affected by or have an effect on medications I am already taking?
 What happens if I do nothing?
 Be an active participant in the final decision, after all: it is your health.”

 Jodi Cacciotti, registered nurse and program coordinator at Lifespan, Rochester.

 • “Ask about how to decide who’s going to help with their final wishes, a health care proxy.

 • “Patients should ask their primary care doctor about future planning.
 ‘Do you think I should start looking at a nursing home now?’
 ‘Help me prepare for the future I’ll have because of this disease.’

 • “A lot of older adults take medication for pain.
 They’re not always open if they cannot afford their medication.
 Some [medications] they must have, some medication is nice to have and others they can skip if they cannot afford it.
 We need to know if they cannot afford it.
 It’s rare for them to say they cannot afford it.

 • “Older adults are more stoic about their medical situations.
 We have to coax them to tell us this information.
 A part of it is how their parents handled chronic disease.